 AI Reconstructs Pompeii Victim’s Escape Attempt

-Archaeologists believe the man perished on the second day of the eruption while attempting to flee toward the sea.
-He was also carrying a lamp and ten bronze coins, according to the park authorities.
+The reconstruction is based on recently discovered adult male remains found outside the city’s southern gates, beside a terracotta mortar that likely served as his protection.
+Archaeologists believe the man was killed by volcanic rocks during the second day of the eruption while attempting to flee towards the sea.
+He was also carrying a lamp and ten bronze coins.

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list

-Pompeii, located 25 kilometres south-east of Naples, was buried under metres of ash during the AD 79 eruption of Mount Vesuvius, preserving buildings, objects, and even graffiti.
-Rediscovered in the 18th century, it remains one of the world's most significant archaeological sites and a popular tourist destination, drawing 4.3 million visitors in 2024.
+Pompeii, located 25 kilometres south-east of Naples, was buried under metres of ash during the eruption, preserving buildings, objects, and graffiti.
+Rediscovered in the 18th century, it is now a major archaeological site and tourist destination, attracting 4.3 million visitors in 2024.

 Pickt after-article banner — collaborative shopping lists app with family illustration